Kruger National Park Self-drive Safari Tips

 Why the Kruger?

-The Kruger is one of the most highly rated National Parks in South Africa for self-drive safaris.
-Also the campsites are of a good standard, we had a warm shower almost every day and there was a convenience store at most campsites.
+The Kruger is one of the most highly rated National Parks in South Africa and the world teeming with exotic wildlife and spectacular scenery.
+Although there are lots of tours of South Africa available to book, we researched a lot and opted to do a self-drive safari.
+All the campsites and accommodation are of a good standard, we had a warm shower almost every day and there was a convenience store at most campsites.
 Another good thing about Kruger Park is that before you go you can see which campsites have petrol pumps and convenience, which meant we did not have to worry about running out of petrol or food.

 Transport - Car or 4x4?